 A marital balance sheet is an account of assets and liabilities.
 For most couples, it’s colonized predominantly with debts, but for some there are few debts and many assets.
 The usual format includes a column noting to whom that property was apportioned.
 While many people assume separation of assets is cut and dry (ie, husbands keeps his car and all the cash, wife gets the home), there are many details to consider when partitioning possessions.
 Each and every case should be handled with a respective, unbiased eye.

-Attorney Thomas works with experienced forensic accountants to create a thorough marital balance sheet based on your situation.
+So, who gets the house during a divorce?
+Family law attorney Ann Thomson (Seal Beach family law attorney) works with experienced forensic accountants to create a thorough marital balance sheet based on your situation.
 She organizes and analyzes complicated and licensed estates in an efficient manner.
 Her goal is to establish a right and fair settlement.
-Using creativity, Attorney Thomas searches out individualized solutions to create fair property division efficiently.
-Whether the property and estates in question are multi-million dollar assets, a family-owned business, additional corporate partnerships, a practice or a home, Attorney Thomas will create a fair and well-crafted settlement.
+Using creativity, Ann Thomson searches out individualized solutions to create fair property division efficiently.
+Whether the property and estates in question are multi-million dollar assets, a family-owned business, additional corporate partnerships, a practice or a home, Attorney Ann Thomson will create a fair and well-crafted settlement.

-To schedule a free one-on-one consultation with an experienced Southern California divorce and division of property lawyer, contact Ann Thomson today.
+To find out who gets the house during a divorce, schedule a free one-on-one consultation with an experienced Southern California divorce and division of property lawyer, contact Ann Thomson today.